-Our expert cycling accident solicitors are highly ranked in prestigious independent legal directories and have a wealth of experience helping clients secure bicycle accident compensation
+Our expert cycle accident solicitors are highly ranked in prestigious independent legal directories and have a wealth of experience helping clients secure bike accident compensation

 Cyclists are among some of the most vulnerable road users.
 In September 2023, GOV.UK released a report on the number of reported pedal cyclist accidents in Great Britain in 2022 that had resulted in injuries.
 They confirmed that: